Conducting Routine Animal Hygiene Tasks

 When returning the animal to their housing you must take extra care during this process.
 The following steps outline the correct procedure to take when returning the animals to their housing.

-3. Either dry floor with clean towel and place towel into the wash or place wet floor sign out
+3. Either dry the floor with a clean towel and place the towel into the wash, or place the wet floor sign out.

 4. Replenish food, water, and bedding.